Understanding the Braze/APNs workflow

-Braze provides a log of Push Notification Errors within the Message Activity Log.
+Braze provides a log of push notification errors within the message activity log.
 This error log provides a variety of warnings which can be very helpful for identifying why your campaigns aren’t working as expected.
 Clicking on an error message will redirect you to relevant documentation to help you troubleshoot a particular incident.

 Common errors you might see here include user-specific notifications, such as “Received Unregistered Sending to Push Token”.

-In addition, Braze also provides a Push Changelog on the user profile under the Engagement tab.
+In addition, Braze also provides a push changelog on the user profile under the Engagement tab.
 This changelog provides insight into push registration behavior such as token invalidation, push registration errors, tokens being moved to new users, etc.

-- Make sure your push provisioning profile matches the environment you’re testing in.
+- Check your push provisioning profile matches the environment you’re testing in.
 Universal certificates may be configured in the Braze dashboard to send to either the development or production APNs environment.
 Using a development certificate for a production app or a production certificate for a development app will not work.

-- Ensure that you are calling our
+- Check that you are calling our

 registerPushTokenmethod by setting a breakpoint in your code.

-This would likely indicate that user had an invalid push token.
+This would likely indicate that the user had an invalid push token.
 This can happen for several reasons:

-If a user has uninstalled your application, then their push token will be invalid and removed upon the next send.
+If a user has uninstalled your application, their push token will be invalid and removed upon the next send.

-As a last resort, starting over fresh and creating a whole new provisioning profile can clear up configuration errors that come from working with multiple environments, profiles and apps at the same time.
-There are many “moving parts” in setting up push notifications for iOS apps, so sometimes it is best to retry from the beginning.
+As a last resort, starting over fresh and creating a whole new provisioning profile can clear up configuration errors that come from working with multiple environments, profiles, and apps at the same time.
+There are many “moving parts” in setting up push notifications for iOS apps, so sometimes, it is best to retry from the beginning.
 This will also help isolate the problem if you need to continue troubleshooting.

-UserNotifications framework, if the app is in the foreground when the push message is received it will not be displayed.
+UserNotifications framework, if the app is in the foreground when the push message is received, it will not be displayed.
 You should background the app on your test devices before sending test messages.

 Check the schedule you set for your test message.
-If it is set to local time zone delivery or Intelligent Delivery, you may have just not received the message yet (or had the app in the foreground when it was received).
+If it is set to local time zone delivery or Intelligent Timing, you may have just not received the message yet (or had the app in the foreground when it was received).

 Check the user profile of the user you are trying to send a test message to.
-Under the “Engagement” tab, there should be a list of “Pushable Apps”.
+Under the Engagement tab, there should be a list of “pushable apps”.
 Verify the app you are trying to send test messages to is in this list.
 Users will show up as “Push Registered” if they have a push token for any app in your app group, so this could be something of a false positive.

-The following would indicate a problem with push registration, or that the user’s token had been returned to Braze as invalid by APNs after being pushed:
+The following would indicate a problem with push registration or that the user’s token had been returned to Braze as invalid by APNs after being pushed:

 - Make sure that the push token being sent to Braze from the method

 [[Appboy sharedInstance] registerPushToken:]is valid.
-You can look in the Message Activity Log to see the push token.
+You can look in the message activity log to see the push token.
 It should look something like

-6e407a9be8d07f0cdeb9e724733a89445f57a89ec890d63867c482a483506fa6, a string about that length with a mix of letters and numbers.
+6e407a9be8d07f0cdeb9e724733a89445f57a89ec890d63867c482a483506fa6, a long string containing a mix of letters and numbers.
 If your push token looks different, check your code for sending Braze the push tokens.

-- Ensure that your push provisioning profile matches the environment you’re testing in.
+- Ensure that your push provisioning profile matches the environment you’re testing.
 Universal certificates may be configured in the Braze dashboard to send to either the development or production APNs environment.
 Using a development certificate for a production app or a production certificate for a development app will not work.

 - Check that the push token you have uploaded to Braze matches the provisioning profile you used to build the app you sent the push token from.